John Batchelor (racing): Racing career

-He became a racing driver in 1999 after being backed by Blackburn Rovers and their sponsors, which helped him gain enough money to build a 220bhp Ford Fiesta and entered the Super Road Saloons Championship.
+Batchelor became a racing driver in 1999 after being backed by Blackburn Rovers and their sponsors, which helped him gain enough money to build a 220bhp Ford Fiesta and entered the Super Road Saloons Championship.
 He won the title in his first season and moved into the Ford Fiesta Zetec Championship the year after and secured a sponsorship deal with BBC programme Top Gear, which saw him change his name to John Top-Gear through deed poll.
 He entered the British Touring Car Championship in 2001 and after asking over 800 companies for financial support he persuaded B&Q, the DIY megastore, to join him before the start of the season and also changed his name to John B&Q to help him gain funding.

+His best result was eighth in class and 13th overall at Donington Park in 2001.
 He stood as an independent candidate for Tatton in the 2001 general election, which saw him win 0.8% of the vote with 322 votes.
 He injured his third, fourth, and fifth vertical vertebrae [sic] in a race at Oulton Park in Cheshire, which almost forced him to retire.
 Batchelor secured a £1 million deal for his racing team to be sponsored by battery company VARTA in 2003.

 Batchelor was involved in the planned entry of Chinese automobile manufacturer Brilliance into the newly formed FIA World Touring Car Championship in 2005.
 However, the Brilliance WTCC program did not make the grid.

-Batchelor also registered an entry for the 2005 British Touring Car Championship, driving a Super 2000 Honda Civic Type-R under the Team Firstserve Group banner, but this also failed to materialize.
+Batchelor also registered an entry for the 2005 British Touring Car Championship, driving a Super 2000 Honda Civic Type-R under the Team Firstserve Group banner, but this also failed to materialise.